rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

 ## **Step 6 – Confirm the CNDA Certificate is Valid**

-1. Open [https://cnda.wustl.edu](https://cnda.wustl.edu) in a browser (do **not** log in yet).
+1. Open [https://cnda.wustl.edu](https://cnda.wustl.edu) in a browser.
+2. Do NOT log in yet.
-2. Click the padlock 🔒 → **Connection is Secure** or **View Certificate**.
+3. Click the padlock 🔒 → **Connection is Secure** or **View Certificate**.
-3. Depending on your browser, here you may need to click on something that looks like a certificate or **Certificate is Valid**
+4. Depending on your browser, here you may need to click on something that looks like a certificate or **Certificate is Valid**
-4. It should say:
+5. It should say:

    * **Valid** and **Trusted**
    * **Issued to:** *InCommon RSA Server CA 2*
-5. Log in to CNDA now and after login check the lock/certificate again.
+6. Log in to CNDA now and after login check the lock/certificate again.

    * **If certificate stays the same →** that is good, skip ahead.
    * **If certificate changes after login →** contact IT to whitelist `cnda.wustl.edu` so its certificate is not replaced by that of your institution.